 iv.
 Family Law Act Claims

-Usually, an injured person’s family members also suffer from the accident indirectly.
+An injured person’s family members may also suffer from the accident indirectly.
 Under Ontario law, family members of an injured person are entitled to claim compensation for their losses that they have suffered as a result of the injuries sustained by the injured relative.
-These losses include any expenses incurred on behalf of the injured person and compensation for the loss of the care, guidance and companionship which would have been provided by the injured relative in the absence of the accident.
+These losses include any expenses incurred on behalf of the injured person and compensation for the loss of the care, guidance and companionship which would have been provided by the injured family member in the absence of the accident.

 “No fault” doesn’t mean you can’t sue if you’ve been in a car accident.

 “No fault” benefits are, by law, included in every automobile insurance policy available in Ontario.
 An injured party can obtain compensation if they have been injured in an accident.
 The nature and amount of this compensation is determined by regulations known as the “Statutory Accident Benefits Schedule”.
 In order to claim these benefits, it is important to enlist the services of a legal professional to guide you through the process and protect your rights.
 Our law clerks and lawyers are experts in this process.